eco619/.github/profile/README.md

 ### Current Development Status

-The AI Document Library has progressed beyond individual component development into system-level integration.
-Core platform foundations, artifact registration, multi-format reader services, verification workflows, **visual processing—including handwritten and non-textual evidence**, and autonomous orchestration have been implemented and validated through staged testing.
+The AI Document Library has progressed from architectural design and independently validated components into a unified autonomous platform.
+Throughout development, the system has been tested and validated against records from real multidisciplinary projects, allowing architectural decisions, processing methods, verification controls, and system behavior to be evaluated against known project information and outcomes.

+The platform now operates as an integrated system, autonomously coordinating document ingestion, multi-format processing, AI-assisted analysis, verification, and the preservation of relationships and traceability across project information.

-Current development is focused on integrating the remaining specialized processing and governance capabilities into the unified autonomous runtime, followed by complete end-to-end platform validation.
+Current development is focused on resolving the remaining issues revealed through full-platform execution and continuing system-level validation as the integrated platform operates across real project records.

 ---